deltaquebec/dquigley.dev/_posts/2025-9-2-dissertation.md

 ---
 layout: post
-title: My Dissertation: What is a cat?
+title: My dissertation: or, what is a cat?
 ---

 _Turn right at the corner of Axiom_